-Tomoko Seo, Chair of IBLCE, echoes those sentiments.
-“Facilities that receive the IBCLC Care Award are to be commended for improving maternal and child health by making breastfeeding a priority and for taking steps to improve breastfeeding support.
-An important part of providing excellent breastfeeding care is having expert assistance available when the breastfeeding couple needs it.
-IBCLC professionals are the health care professionals best suited to provide this clinical help and to help mothers achieve their breastfeeding goals.”
+Regina Maria Roig-Romero, Board Chair of IBLCE states, “Facilities that receive the IBCLC Care Award have taken initiative to improve the overall health of their patients by making breastfeeding a priority and implementing lactation support programs.
+An important part of providing excellent breastfeeding care is having expert assistance available when the breastfeeding family needs it.
+IBCLC professionals are the health care professionals best suited to help families achieve their breastfeeding goals.”

-IBLCE certificate recipients focus on preventive care, so they are available during pregnancy to assess the mother and provide information on how to successfully initiate breastfeeding.
-They continue that assistance after the baby is born by helping mothers overcome breastfeeding challenges, providing accurate information, and continuing to support them as their babies grow.
-They assist mothers returning to work or school, help mothers in more unusual situations such as breastfeeding more than one baby or nursing a sick or premature infant, and help train nursing staff to manage basic breastfeeding care.
+Recipients of the IBCLC certificate focus on preventive care.
+Lactation consultants are available during pregnancy to assess the mother and provide information on how to successfully initiate breastfeeding.
+They continue that assistance after the baby is born by helping families overcome breastfeeding challenges, providing accurate information and continuing to support them as their babies grow.
+They assist families returning to work or school, help families in more unusual situations such as breastfeeding more than one baby or nursing a sick or premature infant and help train nursing staff to manage basic breastfeeding care.